Expand your portfolio with a buy to let mortgage

 If you have owned another property for some time, and you have kept up with your repayments for at least 12 months or more, you will be more likely to be accepted for a BTL loan.
 There are some providers in the market who prefer to deal with investors with multiple properties, and who can offer more competitive rates to portfolio landlords.

 How much of a deposit will I need to put towards my Buy to Let purchase?

 You will normally need a larger deposit for a Buy to Let investment than a residential purchase.

-Most lenders will consider your application if you can put down at least 25% of the purchase price upfront, which will mean your loan to value (LTV) ratio is 75%.
-(For comparison purposes, the same provider may lend on a residential purchase with an LTV of 90-95%.)
+Most mortgage brokers will consider your application if you can put down at least 25% of the purchase price upfront, which will mean your loan to value (LTV) ratio is 75%.
+(For comparison purposes, the same provider may lend on a residential purchase with an LTV of 90-95%).